vapor/docs/4.0/docs/authentication.md

 }
 ```

-This protocols requires you to implement `authenticate(basic:for:)` which will be called when an incoming contains contains the `Authorization: Basic ...` header.
+This protocol requires you to implement `authenticate(basic:for:)` which will be called when an incoming request contains the `Authorization: Basic ...` header.
 A `BasicAuthorization` struct containing the username and password is passed to the method.

-In this test authenticator, the username and password are tested against hard coded values.
+In this test authenticator, the username and password are tested against hard-coded values.
 In a real authenticator, you might check against a database or external API.
 This is why the `authenticate` method allows you to return a future.

+!!! tip
+    Passwords should never be stored in a database as plaintext.
+Always use password hashes for comparison.

 If the authentication parameters are correct, in this case matching the hard-coded values, a `User` named Vapor is returned.
 If the authentication parameters do not match, `nil` is returned, which signifies authentication failed.